kiba/Writings/fac/chp11_consolidation.md

 We chaired the first SETO conference on rocket designs.
 We noticed that seventy-five percent of them didn't like Whittle, while only a quarter were positive.

-I knew Whittle pissed off his fellow collaborators something fierce.
+I knew Whittle pissed off his fellow collaborators something fierce, but what can I do about his personality?

 Anyway, the conference spiraled into a three hours argument about the best way to approach rocket development.